AI Visibility Measurement

 Source authority and editorial placement

 When multiple independent publications mention a brand in connection with a specific capability, LLMs develop a stronger prior for that association.
-This is not SEO.
-It is the same mechanism that made earned media valuable for human audiences: third-party credibility in publications that buyers and models both trust.
-The difference is that the "reader" is now also a machine, and the machine indexes the same publications human editors curated for decades.
+This is the same mechanism that made earned media valuable for human audiences: third-party credibility in publications that buyers and models both trust.

 AuthorityTech's research on earned media and AI search visibility documents how placements in trusted publications create citation persistence that single-run scores cannot capture.
-A Forbes feature or a TechCrunch mention does not fluctuate between sampling runs because it exists as a permanent node in the training and retrieval data that LLMs draw from.
-As Jaxon Parrott has written, the founders who build for the AI citation market rather than the press list are the ones creating structural advantage that compounds regardless of measurement noise.
+A Forbes feature or TechCrunch mention does not fluctuate between sampling runs because it exists as a permanent node in training and retrieval data.
+As Jaxon Parrott has written, founders who build for the AI citation market create structural advantage that compounds regardless of measurement noise.

 Entity consistency across sources